shaik1002/biggitlabbomb/doc/user/project/milestones/index.md

 ### Filters in list pages

-You can filter by both group and project milestones from the project and group issue/merge request list pages.
+From the project and group issue/merge request list pages, you can filter by both group and project milestones.

 ### Filters in issue boards